 The Washington State Department of Financial Institutions (DFI) has received several reports of possible scams conducted by individuals claiming to represent Cash Advance America and Advance America Payday Loans.

 One Washington consumer also reported that he received multiple harassing collection calls from a person claiming to represent Cash Advance America.
 The caller claimed that the consumer owed debt for a 2007 payday loan, but refused to provide any details about the debt.
 The consumer stated that he did not take out any payday loans in 2007.

 Cash Advance America and Advance America Payday Loans are associated with the following contact information:

 Cash Advance America and Advance America Payday Loans are not licensed by Washington State of Department of Financial Institutions to provide loans.
 They are also not licensed to do business in Washington State.

-There is a company called Advance America that is licensed by DFI to provide payday loans.
+There is a company called Advance America that is licensed by the Department to provide payday loans.
 However, there is no indication that Advance America is related to the apparent scams described above.